AbnerAI/ABCD/README.md

-# ABCD
+# AI for ABCD
-Adolescent Brain Cognitive Development Study
+AI learning for Adolescent Brain Cognitive Development Study, a collection of literature reviews and code implementations.